rbahisson/quant-finance-projects/JP_Morgan_QR_Training/README.md

 # JP Morgan Quantitative Research Training

 This training was focused on developping both contract pricing models and credit risk models, under the supervision of Senior JP Morgan Quant Researchers.
+My participation certificate is also available in this folder.

 ## **Commodity Storage Contract Pricing Model**
 Developed a natural gas storage pricing model combining time-series price forecasting with seasonality, inventory constraints, and cash-flow valuation to estimate contract value across injection and withdrawal schedules.